-No significant modifications have taken place during the fiscal year.
+No significant modifications in the shareholding structure have taken place during the fiscal year.

 A.3.
 Detail, whatever the percentage, the interest at the fiscal year end of the board directors who hold voting rights attributed to shares in the company or through financial instruments, excluding directors who have been identified in section A.2 above: